-Lead tester Nathan Ward is a lifelong adventurer, writer, photographer, and Emmy award-winning filmmaker who has paddled his fair share of rivers across the globe.
-He tested a wide range of water shoes in the heat and saltwater of the Caribbean and the icy snowmelt rivers of the Colorado Rockies.
+Lead tester Nathan Ward is a lifelong adventurer who has paddled his fair share of rivers across the globe.
+He tested water shoes in the heat and saltwater of the Caribbean and the icy snowmelt of the Rockies.
+In 2025, wildlife guide and outdoor enthusiast Ryan Kempfer took over testing.
+He put water shoes to the test on SUP and rafting adventures on Wyoming’s Snake River, and along river banks throughout Grand Teton and Yellowstone National Parks.

 The Best Water Shoes of 2025